15 Big Ones: Early recording history (1974–1975)

 In a July 1975 article for NME, Nick Kent reported that Carl Wilson had cited "Rollin' Up to Heaven" (retitled from "Ding Dang"), "California Feelin'", and "Good Timing" [sic] as "titles to new Brian Wilson songs recorded for the next Warner/Reprise album".
 Carl told Kent that the new songs demonstrated Brian's new "funky" approach.
 In September, the band recorded an unreleased version of the Del-Vikings' "Come Go with Me".
-In October, Wilson recorded a rendition of Van Dyke Parks' "Come to the Sunshine", also intended for the band's forthcoming album, but a dispute prevented the track's inclusion.
+In October, Wilson recorded a rendition of Van Dyke Parks' "Come to the Sunshine", also intended for the band's forthcoming album, but reportedly Brian could not find the master.

 Although another joint tour with Chicago had been planned for the summer of 1976, the Beach Boys' association with Guercio and his Caribou Management company ended early in the year.
 (Note: According to biographer Steven Gaines, Guercio may have been fired because members of the group "felt Caribou was being overpaid", although "many observers suggest the Beach Boys followed an old pattern of jettisoning personnel when their financial situation improved."
 Biographer Mark Dillon states that the tour evaporated due to Dennis' budding romance with Karen Lamm, the ex-wife of Chicago keyboardist Robert Lamm.)
 Stephen Love subsequently took over as the band's de facto business manager.